 EGG TEMPERA, The Medium and the Message

-I have never been schooled in the canons prescribed for icon painting set forth by the Byzantine Orthodox Church, but I do love God with my whole heart, mind and soul and sincerely desire to convey that experience to others through icons.
-The medium of egg tempera is a marvelous technique which brings together flesh and spirit in the most peculiar and revealing way.
-The ground stone and egg yolk subtly teaches the painter how these two mysteries intermingle simultaneously in everything we experience and in every aspect of living.
+I have never been schooled in the canons prescribed for icon painting set forth by the Byzantine Orthodox Church.
+I do love God with my whole heart, mind and soul and sincerely desire to convey that experience to others through icons.
+Eggs and Painting tempera brings together flesh and spirit in the most peculiar and revealing way.
+Painting with ground stone and egg yolk subtly teaches the painter how the potential for life and eternity intermingle simultaneously in everything we experience and in every aspect of living.

 My mom used to say, “we have the mystery of God within us, there is only the need to wake up to it.”
 I wake up each day eager to paint icons because through this medium and imagery I experience the expansiveness of God and great quietude.
 As the paint is swirling in the dish, I see a small colored cosmos of flesh and spirit and am reminded of the infinite repeating itself throughout time and space.